careitmodel/careit/README.md

 CARE-IT is designed for:

 - Clinical leadership
 - Medical engineering / clinical engineering
 - IT and infrastructure management
+- Information security leadership
 - Data architecture teams
 - Governance and executive leadership

 ---